 According to NYC-based certified personal trainer Diana Mitrea, one of the best fitness habits to develop in your 20s is to cultivate a weight training practice.
 "Putting on some muscle and toning up is so, so, so much easier when you're young, and I regret every day that I didn't start sooner than I did," she says.

-Click here to find weight training exercises that are perfect for beginners.
 If you still feel nervous about working with weights for the first time, Mitrea recommends trying out a few sessions with a personal trainer.
 "It's very worthwhile to learn how to do it and build up some strength early on in life," she says.